fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 - IN CLASS: Research questions
 - IN CLASS: Peer Review

 ## Week 14: Research Projects

 ### Monday, 11/19
 - DUE: Revised Itinerary Drafts due on GitHub.
 - Image research and captioning tips
+- Finding related articles, people, places (as per our Charleston model)
-- Technical details on how to put images in your essay
+- Technical details on how to put images in your essay and hyperlinks
+- Note that your drafts due next Wednesday will be graded.

 ### Wednesday, 11/21: NO CLASS (pre-Thanksgiving)